real-space/AngstromCube/README.md

 **A4cube**

     A4cube is an all-electron DFT application under construction.
-    It is based on a real-space grid based representation, Green functions, near-sightedness and PAW, in particular revPAW
+    It is based on a various representations: real-space grids and factorizable local orbitals.
+    Furthermore, the Green functions formalism, near-sightedness and PAW, in particular revPAW
     (see Paul F. Baumeister, Shigeru Tsukamoto, proceedings of PASC19)